 ERLI-Net comprises nominated expert representatives from laboratories in all EU Member States and two EEA countries (Norway and Iceland) (Figure 1).

-ERLI-Net has its roots in the Community Network of Reference Laboratories for Human Influenza in Europe (CNRL) which was established in 2003 to formalise the network of national influenza reference laboratories participating in the European Influenza Surveillance Scheme (EISS).
+ERLI-Net has its roots in the Community Network of Reference Laboratories for Human Influenza in Europe (CNRL) which was established in 2003 to formalize the network of national influenza reference laboratories participating in the European Influenza Surveillance Scheme (EISS).
 From 1 September 2008, the coordination of influenza surveillance activities was transferred to the European Centre for Disease Prevention and Control (ECDC).
 The network was renamed the European Influenza Surveillance Network (EISN).
-The concept of CNRL under the EISS project - to focus on further developing influenza reference laboratories’ cooperation - was retained in the new EISN programme.
 In June 2013, CNRL was renamed The European Reference Laboratory Network for Human Influenza (ERLI-Net).

 Mechanisms of working